 Bluedio is known for the hinged cardboard box.
-The Bluedio Air is particularly large, because in the cardboard box is a Hardshell case with transport handle and carbine, with which you can transport the air well and safely on the way.
-Included is also one Neoprene bag, with accessory cables, The cables are one 3.5mm jack audio cable, Audio cable with remote control, a so-called Y-cablewhich splits the headphones' signals into a microphone and audio signal and of course one Micro USB charging cable, Also included is one Operating Instructions which explains all functions of the headset nicely.
+With the Bluedio Air, this is particularly large, because the cardboard box contains a hard-shell case with a transport handle and carabiner, with which the Air can be transported safely and easily when on the move.
+Also included is a neoprene bag with accessory cables.
+The cables are a 3.5mm jack audio cable, an audio cable with remote control, a so-called Y-cable that splits the headphones' signals into a microphone and audio signal and of course a micro USB charging cable.
+An operating manual is also included in the scope of delivery, which explains all the functions of the headphones in a beautiful way.

-The Bluedio Air is based on the latest Bluetooth standard, namely Bluetooth 4.1, If you have a Bluetooth 4.0 playback device, the connection for both the headset and the playback device is particularly battery-friendly.
-If the headphones are fully charged, you can about 20 hours of music hear.
+The Bluedio Air uses the latest Bluetooth standard, namely Bluetooth 4.1.
+If you have a Bluetooth 4.0 playback device, the connection for both the headphones and the playback device is particularly easy on the battery.
+If the headphones are fully charged, you can listen to music for about 20 hours.
 The standby time is approximately 1000 hours.

-The Bluetooth profiles are supported A2DP, AVRCP, HSP, HFP, The aptX codec is not supported.
-In addition to wireless operation, the headphones can also be operated with the supplied audio cables.
-Differences in sound quality have not been noticeable.
-Only the so-called "White Noise", which is common with Bluetooth devices, disappears with the operation of an audio cable.
+The Bluetooth profiles A2DP, AVRCP, HSP, HFP are supported.
+The aptX codec is unfortunately not supported.
+In addition to wireless operation, the headphones can also be operated with the audio cables supplied.
+Differences in sound quality were not noticeable.
+Only the so-called "white noise", which is common with Bluetooth devices, disappears when operated via an audio cable.

-The Air also has a Speakerphoneto receive calls.
-In addition, calls can be made via the integrated microphone.
-Another feature is an 3D audio module, which makes the sound a bit more spacious.
+The Air also has a hands-free function that can be used to take calls.
+Calls can also be made using the integrated microphone.
+Another feature is a 3D audio module, which makes the sound a lot more spatial.
 The 3D mode is activated via the function keys.

 Design and comfort

-The housing of the Bluedio Air is both flexible and stable.
-The headphones are almost entirely made of plastic, yet it does not look inferior.
-The temple was with the so-called Heat transfer printing Technology printed, making the headphones visually very appealing.
-Thanks to the flexible handle, the Bluedio Air also sits comfortably on the head.
-Even after prolonged wearing the Air sits comfortably on the head.
+The housing of the Bluedio Air is on the one hand flexible and yet stable.
+Although the headphones are almost entirely made of plastic, they still don't look inferior.
+The temple was printed with the so-called heat transfer printing technique, which makes the headphones look very attractive.
+Thanks to the flexible bracket, the Bluedio Air sits particularly comfortably on the head.
+Even after long periods of wear, the Air sits comfortably on your head.

-Compared to the R-series, the Bluedio Air has only one driver unit per auricle.
-The Size of the driver unit is stately 57mm, The 3D Sound Module creates an artificial 3D Surround Sound.
-The sound is emulated by software customized by the manufacturer.
-Unfortunately, Bluedio Air does not have a built-in equalizer.
+Compared to the R series, the Bluedio Air only has one driver unit per auricle.
+The size of the driver unit is an impressive 57mm.
+The 3D sound module creates an artificial 3D surround sound.
+The sound is emulated by software adapted by the manufacturer.
+Unfortunately, the Bluedio Air does not have an integrated equalizer.

 For me personally, the Bluedio Air sounds rather neutral.
 The bass is there, but not as strong as the Bluedio R series.
 This makes the Air ideal for a wide range of music.
 Mids and heights are nicely displayed thanks to the large driver unit.
 The maximum volume is also impressive.